JohnADeady/PROGRAMMING-SCRIPTING/README.md

 ## Assignment Three (Week 3: 05-02-2018 to 11-02-2018)
 The Collatz conjecture is a conjecture in mathematics that concerns a sequence defined as follows: start with any positive integer n.
 Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
 Otherwise, the next term is 3 times the previous term plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1 (ref Wikipedia).

 A single Python script that starts with an integer and repeatedly applies the Collatz function (divide by 2 if even, multiply by three and 1 if odd) using a while loop and if statement.
 At each iteration, the current value of the integer should be printed to the screen.
-You can specify in your code the starting value of 17.
-If you wish to enhance your program, have the program ask the user for the integer instead of specifying a value at the start of your code.
-Add the script to your GitHub repository, as per the instruction in the Assessments section.
+The program will ask the user for the integer instead of specifying a value at the start of your code.

 ## Assignment Four (Week 5: 19-02-2018 to 25-02-2018)